backstage/backstage/docs/architecture-decisions/adr010-luxon-date-library.md

 date library within Backstage.

-`Luxon` provides a similar feature set and API to `Moment.js`, but improves on it's design through immutability and the usage of modern JavaScript APIs (e.g.
+`Luxon` provides a similar feature set and API to `Moment.js`, but improves on its design through immutability and the usage of modern JavaScript APIs (e.g.
 `Intl`).
 This results in smaller bundle sizes while providing a full feature set and avoids the need for using additional libraries for common date & time tasks.